 If the door and the stairs really do form a sharp line with no transition, then stronger measures can help.

-Usually the more stable options are:
+The more stable options are usually:

-- a low or medium-height console that interrupts the line gently
+- A low or medium-height console that interrupts the line gently

-- a light screen instead of a heavy full block
+- A light screen instead of a heavy full block

-- redirecting attention toward a wall, artwork, or focal surface before the stairs
+- Redirecting attention toward a wall, artwork, or focal surface before the stairs

-- adding visual edge definition if the staircase is very open or transparent
+- Adding visual edge definition if the staircase is very open or transparent

 What not to overdo